labsyspharm/orion-crc/README.md

 ### Image viewing using web browsers

-Light-weight image viewing for all the bio-specimens used in this study is made available using Minerva.
+Light-weight image viewing for all the bio-specimens used in this study is made available using [Minerva](https://github.com/labsyspharm/minerva-story) and [Scope2Screen](https://github.com/labsyspharm/scope2screen).
 Visit https://labsyspharm.github.io/orion-crc to access the images.

 ---